These Dynasty Rookie TE Rankings aren’t like any others … because of how we build them.

 DS Analysis

 Sadiq is an elite athlete who uses his footwork and leaping ability to get open and make catches.
 He is extremely tough to cover and can box out when contested.
 He led the Ducks in receptions this year despite numerous drops.
-Sadiq may not add much as a blocking presence, but he could be a top-15 pick with his ability as a weapon.
+Sadiq may not add much as a blocking presence, but he could be a top-15 pick with his ability as a receiver.

 |